vpaulson/AzureStorageQueueDemoGAB2016/README.md

 In this section we will be setting up a new project to connect to Azure Storage.

-1. First you will need to create a new Visual Studio Windows Console Application Project named **placeorders** and add it to a new Solution named **AzureStorageQueuesDemoGab2016** or something similar.
+1. First you will need to create a new Visual Studio Windows Console Application Project named **placeorders** and add it to a new Solution named **AzureStorageQueuesDemo** or something similar.
 2. Use NuGet to add the **WindowsAzure.Storage** package to your new project.
 It will install several dependencies at the same time.
+3. Retrieve your Storage Account Access Key from the Azure Portal.
+You can copy the entire connection string from the Access Keys popup.
+Add this connection string to your App.config as an appsetting.